Welcome to

 Before you begin:

 Before you begin, let's see how much your student knows!
 Print off the Funny Phonics Reading Level Test.
 Have your student read as much as he or she can.
 Circle the section where things get hard for him.
-Once a month, you can have him re-take the test and view his progress!
+Occasionally, you can have him re-take the test and view his progress!

 Funny Phonics Reading Level Test